 - South Dakota – South Dakota enacted its extremely limited version of RON effective March 18, 2019 (see * above);

-- Tennessee – On April 9 , the Tennessee Governor issued Executive Order 26 (extended by Executive Order 37) expanding the use of remote notarization and witnessing on certain estate planning documents, which must be in tangible, paper form [updated May 19]; and Tennessee enacted RON effective July 1, 2019;
+- Tennessee – On April 8 , the Tennessee Governor issued Executive Order 26 (extended through May 30, and further extended to June 30 by Executive Order 37, further extended to August 29 by Executive Order 52, further extended to September 30 by Executive Order 61), expanding the use of remote notarization and witnessing on certain estate planning documents, which must be in tangible, paper form; and Tennessee enacted RON effective July 1, 2019 [updated September 5];

-- Texas - On April 8, the Governor of Texas suspended various laws to the extent necessary to allow for appearance before a notary public via teleconference to execute tangible paper documents, including those related to the execution of self-proved wills and medical powers of attorney, and the Secretary of State and the Office of Attorney General issued guidance [updated May 19]; Texas enacted RON effective July 1, 2018;
+- Texas - On April 8, the Governor of Texas suspended various laws to the extent necessary to allow for appearance before a notary public via teleconference to execute tangible paper documents, including those related to the execution of self-proved wills and medical powers of attorney (suspension extended through the duration of the disaster), and the Secretary of State and the Office of Attorney General issued guidance [updated August 21]; Texas enacted RON effective July 1, 2018;

 - Utah – Utah enacted RON effective November 1, 2019;